-The obvious choice, especially in a small bathroom, though both of my children needed me to extend a dripping wet leg out of the tub and give the seat the occasional manual bounce.
+The obvious choice, especially in a small bathroom, although both of my children needed me to extend a dripping wet leg out of the tub and give the seat the occasional manual bounce.

 Cons: Very short time frame of use, still mostly stationary, requires batteries, your baby probably hates it.